RefugeRestrooms/refugerestrooms/CONTRIBUTING.md

   * `cd  /vagrant/` to navigate to the refuge repo.
   * There is a rake wrapper to execute commands in refuge repo on the vagrant machine without using ssh.
 Run `rake vagrant:shell[command]`
-  * To start the rails server and bind it to the vagrant machine's IP address: `rake vagrant:shell['rails s -b 0.0.0.0']`
+  * To start the rails server bind it to the vagrant machine's IP address after running `vagrant ssh`, use: `rails s -b 0.0.0.0`.
+Otherwise, run: `rake vagrant:shell['rails s -b 0.0.0.0']`
   * The website is available at `localhost:3000`

 ### 4 Optional tasks: